-We all try to get to “inbox zero” as quickly as possible.
-But if you’re not reading emails from the services you already pay for, you’re definitely missing out on special offers and discounts.
+We all try to get to inbox zero as quickly as possible.
+But if you’re not reading emails from the services you pay for, you’re definitely missing out on special offers and discounts.

 Don’t forget to sift through your mail and skim the magazines that arrive as part of your memberships.

-What used to seem like junk might start to seem like dollars saved — if you can spot the discounts flashing at you from the pages of that alumni association or museum membership magazine.
+What used to seem like junk might turn into dollars saved — if you can spot the discounts flashing at you from the pages of that alumni association or museum membership magazine.

-Your email inbox and snail mailbox are the best ways to find out about new promotions you can cash in on.
+Your email inbox and snail mailbox are the best ways to find out about new promotions to cash in on.

 I scored a discount recently just for paying my credit card bill.
 I have an airline points card, and my payment confirmation screen included a short list of promotions I could select.
 This one caught my eye: “Get $15 back when you spend $60 or more at Amazon.com.”

-I’m confident I’ll spend enough by the end of December to get the $15 added back to my card.
+It was easy to spend enough to get the $15 added back to my card.

 All I had to do was click on the offer to have it applied to my card.
-When you really think about it, all I really had to do was scroll down and look to spot a deal.
+When you think about it, all I really had to do was scroll down and spot a deal.

 On the hunt for a certain discount?
 Head to the web.

 “The benefits vary from club to club,” said AAA Mid-Atlantic spokesperson Jeanette Tejada de Gomez, about the company’s discounts.
-But she advises the Web is the best place to check for both local and national discount offerings.
+But she advises the internet is the best place to look for both local and national discount offerings.

 Review the listed benefits for your membership and take note of what you might be able to use most often.